 How-to knowledge: Additionally, you want to know HOW to study, not just WHAT to study.

-Above, I explained the fundamentals of proper IRAC, practical application using past exam questions (write essays, and compare at least issues and rules with selected answers), and ensuring the quality of your studies.
+Above, I explained practical application using past exam questions and ensuring the quality of your studies.

 Will to act: Lastly, you need your own self-motivation to practice and review your work.